jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Whether to trust or not X-Scheme/X-Forwarded-Proto and X-Real-Ip/X-Forwarded-For headerssent by the upstream reverse proxy.
 Necessary if the proxy handles SSL

+ServerApp.use_redirect_file : Bool
+    Default: ``True``

+    Disable launching browser by redirect file
+         For versions of notebook > 5.7.2, a security feature measure was added that prevented the authentication token used to launch the browser from being visible.
+         This feature makes it difficult for other users on a multi-user system from running code in your Jupyter session as you.
+         However, some environments (like Windows Subsystem for Linux (WSL) and Chromebooks), launching a browser using a redirect file can lead the browser failing to load.
+         This is because of the difference in file structures/paths between the runtime and the browser.

+         Disabling this setting to False will disable this behavior, allowing the browser to launch by using a URL and visible token (as before).

 ServerApp.webbrowser_open_new : Int
     Default: ``2``

     Specify where to open the server on startup.
 This is the `new` argument passed to the standard library method `webbrowser.open`.
             The behaviour is not guaranteed, but depends on browser support.
 Valid values are:

              - 2 opens a new tab,
              - 1 opens a new window,
              - 0 opens in an existing window.

             See the `webbrowser.open` documentation for details.

 ServerApp.websocket_compression_options : Any